remzi-arpacidusseau/ostep-projects/initial-kv/README.md

 prompt>
 ```

-Here you can see that when we `get` the key `10`, the program prints out
+Here you can see that when we `get` the key `10`, the program prints
-the key value, followed by a space, followed by a comma, followed by
+out the key value, followed by a comma, followed by the value (in this
-the value (in this case, `remzi`).
-We accomplish this output simply by
+case, `remzi`).
+We accomplish this output simply by calling `printf`
-calling `printf` and printing the results to **standard output**.
+and printing the results to **standard output**.

 The full list of commands which your KV store should support are:
 - *put*: The format is `p,key,value`, where `key` is an integer, and